pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

     The Snyk Scanner integration can work with or without the Supply Chain Security Tools - Store integration.
 The `values.yaml` file is slightly different for each configuration.

 ## <a id="store-integration"></a> Supply Chain Security Tools - Store integration

   **Using Supply Chain Security Tools - Store Integration:** To persist the results found by the Snyk Scanner, you can enable the Supply Chain Security Tools - Store integration by appending the fields to the `values.yaml` file.

   The Grype and Snyk Scanner Integrations both enable the Metadata Store.
 To prevent conflicts, the configuration values are slightly different based on whether the Grype Scanner Integration is installed or not.
-If Tanzu Application Platform was installed using the Full Profile, the Grype Scanner Integration was installed, unless it was explicitly excluded.
+If Tanzu Application Platform is installed using the Full Profile, the Grype Scanner Integration is installed, unless it is explicitly excluded.

     * If the Grype Scanner Integration is installed in the same `dev-namespace` Snyk Scanner is installed: